nationalarchives/engineering-handbook/docs/technology/python.md

     1. Python code MUST be styled with [Black](#black), [Flake8](#flake8) and [isort](#isort)
     1. The maximum [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) of the code MUST be no larger than 20
     1. The maximum cyclomatic complexity of the code SHOULD be no larger than 12
+    1. Line lengths SHOULD NOT exceed 80 characters
 1. **Dependencies**
     1. Python dependencies SHOULD be managed using [Poetry](#poetry)
 1. **Frameworks, tools and libraries**
-    1. Python applications SHOULD use [Flask](https://flask.palletsprojects.com/)
-    1. Python applications COULD use [Django](https://www.djangoproject.com/)
-    1. Python applications COULD use [Wagtail](https://wagtail.org/)
-    1. Python applications COULD use [Fabric](https://www.fabfile.org/)
-    1. Python applications COULD use [WTForms](https://wtforms.readthedocs.io/)
+    1. Python applications MUST use one of the approved [frameworks](#frameworks)
 1. **Packages**
     1. Python packages SHOULD be made using pip
     1. Python packages SHOULD be deployed to [PyPI](../../third-party/pypi/)